mariunaise/HDA-Thesis/content/SMHD.typ

     \M2\, -a < x or 1 < a < x
 ) $

 @fig:tmhd_enroll shows the curve of a quantizer $cal(Q)$, that would be used during the Two-Metric enrollment phase.
-At this point, we will still assume, that our input value $x$ is zero-mean Gaussian distributed.
+At this point, we will still assume, that our input value $x$ is zero-mean Gaussian distributed. #margin-note[Als Annahme nach vorne verschieben]

 #grid(
   columns: (1fr, 1fr),